PlexiShard/Need-Moar-Materials/README.md

-Need Moar Materials
+Need Moar Materials Core
 ===========================

-A not-so-lightweight Minecraft Forge modification that adds extra materials, including titanium, silver, ebony, platinum, and more!
+A not-so-lightweight Minecraft Forge modification that adds extra materials, including titanium, silver, ebony, brass, platinum, and more!
 We are trying to add as much as possible into this mod, and we are open to suggestions, if you have one, scroll down and look at "Questions, Comments, Concerns?", and email us!

 ##Prerequisites
 This Minecraft mod is made for Minecraft Forge, which you can download at [this link](http://files.minecraftforge.net/).